 Three at-large members.

 The 12 Council members serve three-year terms with four terms expiring each year.
-The nomination period takes place in early spring each year, with selections announced in May or June.
+The nomination period takes place in early winter/spring each year, with selections announced in May or June.

 Advisory Council Activities